sedouard/flocker/docs/using/tutorial/movingvolume.rst

 Installing Flocker on local VMs
 ===============================

-Install two instances of Flocker, each on a separate node.
+Install two instances of Flocker, each on a separate host.
 Flocker manages the links, ports, and volumes associated with Docker containers and can move them around after deployment.
-To install Flocker on the nodes, run the following command and Vagrant will create the environments you need:
+To install Flocker on the hosts, run the following command and Vagrant will create the environments you need:

 .. version-code-block:: console